ndebuhr/sim/README.md

 3. [Output analysis framework](src/output_analysis), for analyzing simulation outputs statistically.
 4. [Simulator engine](src/simulator), for managing and executing discrete event simulations.

 Sim is compatible with a wide variety of compilation targets, including WebAssembly.
-Sim is built on stable Rust - it does not require nightly.
+Sim does not require nightly Rust.

 ## Table of Contents